marlo-morales/car_dealership/README.md

 ## Background

 We had an intern start building our new company blog.
 There are a few issues we need to resolve before we can consider using the blog.
-We also need to add the ability for someone to comment on a post.
+We also have a few feature requests below.

 ## Requirements